-Research at Solent covers a number of distinctive areas relating to the creative and digital industries; business and society; sport, health and wellbeing; and maritime, technology and the environment.
+Research at Solent covers three distinctive areas relating to the creative and cultural industries, maritime and the environment, and health and wellbeing.

 Solent has a strong record of research and innovation in the creative industries, with a focus on the fields of visual art and culture (history, theory and practice), music industries, screen research (film and television), and communications and creative writing.